isb-cgc/readthedocs/docs/source/sections/workshop/Workshop_R_tut_v2.rst

 .. code-block:: r

+    # first get a list of my saved cohorts.
     my_cohorts <- list_cohorts(my_token)
     names(my_cohorts)

+    # to get the names of my saved cohorts
     lapply(my_cohorts$items, function(x) x$name)

 Now that we have the cohort IDs, we can collect the various barcodes contained in the cohort.
 These include patient barcodes, sample barcodes, and platform specific aliquot barcodes.
 To do this, we can use the barcodes_from_cohort function.

+HERE I'm using my cohort #4, but change this to whatever you have saved.

 .. code-block:: r

+    # get the cohort IDs
     my_cohort_id <- lapply(my_cohorts$items, function(x) x$id)[[4]]

+    # then ping the endpoints with the cohort ID
     my_barcodes <- barcodes_from_cohort(my_cohort_id, my_token)
     names(my_barcodes)